 Other cheap lunch options include the supermarket or bakery inside the Forum in 1850 (you can dine in or take away and there’s a huge selection of sandwiches or paninis).
 It does get quite busy so try to get there before midday to avoid the queues!
 In Courchevel Moriond, there are two good boulangeries and a choice of supermarkets as well as the famous ‘Chez Le Gaulois’ which does a very hearty raclette sandwich!

-Our favourite snack bars in the valley are at the Bouc Blanc (top of La Tania gondola), Le Bel Air (Moriond, top of Ariondaz gondola) and the Courch’neige (1850 Bellecote piste) which offer cheap snacks on-the-go or in the small seating areas.
+Our favourite snack bars in the valley are at the Bouc Blanc (top of La Tania gondola) and Le Bel Air (Moriond, top of Ariondaz gondola) which offer cheap snacks on-the-go or in the small seating areas.

 Tel: +33 (0) 479088033